markshannon/python_formal_semantics/operations.md

 This operation has two operands, the `way` (a boolean), and the `offset`, as a signed integer, of the target instruction from the following instruction.

-The `BRANCH` operation pops the the value from the top of the stack and, if the value is the same as `way`, add the `offset` to the `next` attribute of the current thread.
+The `BRANCH` operation pops the value from the top of the stack and, if the value is the same as `way`, adds the `offset` to the `next` attribute of the current thread.

 ```python
 def BRANCH(cond, way, target):